ayaatef223/client-server/README.md

 i implement two codes:
-the  Three-tier architecture code inside part 1 file the threaded code inside connection file
+the  Three-tier architecture code inside 3- tier file the threaded code inside threads code

 ## a Three-tier architecture code

 - run Sensor class
 - then run Server class
 - finally, run client class
+- enter the request in this form :"from (your location) to (destination)"

 ## threaded code